dzek69/changedetection.io-non-root/README.md

+# Fork info

+This contains modified Dockerfile that allows to run the app as non-root.
+It has hardcoded UID.
+It may not be compatible with some use cases I'm not aware of.

 ## Web Site Change Detection, Restock monitoring and notifications.

 **_Detect website content changes and perform meaningful actions - trigger notifications via Discord, Email, Slack, Telegram, API calls and many more._**